 If permission is granted, property owners will have to pay the $50 permit fee and provide the City with a $700 security deposit in the form of cash or a letter of credit for each replacement tree or protected tree seedling that is required.

-If a property owner provides evidence to the satisfaction of the Director of Parks that they cannot accommodate replacement trees on their property due to the size or characteristics of their lot, property owners will be required to pay $2000 cash-in-lieu for each replacement tree or tree seedling that cannot be accommodated on the site.
+If a property owner provides evidence to the satisfaction of the Director of Parks, Recreation and Facilities that they cannot accommodate replacement trees on their property due to the size or characteristics of their lot, property owners will be required to pay $2000 cash-in-lieu for each replacement tree or tree seedling that cannot be accommodated on the site.

 - All property development requires the retention of existing bylaw protected trees on your property unless a tree meets the conditions listed above